-The signatories of the Paris Climate Accord hope to limit average global temperature increases to between 1.5 to 2.0 C. degree by 2050 in the race to achieve net-zero carbon dioxide emissions.
+The signatories of the Paris Climate Accord hope to limit average global temperature increases to between 1.5 to 2.0 C. degrees by 2050 in the decarbonization race to achieve net-zero carbon dioxide emissions.
 But if recent temperatures are any indication, we’re not off to a good start.
 The seven warmest years on record occurred from 2015 through 2021, according to the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information.

 What is Decarbonization?

 Decarbonization is the reduction and eventual elimination of processes that produce and release carbon into the atmosphere and remove atmospheric carbon.
 Each component is essential to a future of net-zero emissions, but we’ll focus first on removal.